 Seize the opportunities that only come once!

 Julie traveled with Snowminds as a ski instructor.
-If you want to experience Austria, Africa or Japan don’t hesitate to contact us.
+If you want to experience Austria, Canada, Africa or Japan don’t hesitate to contact us.
 If you want to become a certified instructor see all our courses here: Become a Ski Instructor and send an application yourself!